Parentification Creates Enmeshment: The Connection That Explains Everything

 **6. Healing Negative Core Beliefs**

-This definitely needs to be on your healing list.
-As I mentioned earlier, my free PDF on transforming negative core beliefs can be a great starting point.
+This goes to the core of healing.
+The negative core beliefs you developed ARE NOT TRUE (and yes, I have proof!).
+As I mentioned earlier, my free PDF on transforming negative core beliefs can be very helpful.

 **7. Creating Space for Your Own Emotional Experience**